-Open up freeFTPd gui and under users add a new user or select an existing user and change their authentication to password stored as SHA1 hash (make a note of this password as it will have to match the passphrase on the private key you’re about to generate)
+Open up freeFTPd gui and under users add a new user or select an existing user and change their authentication to password stored as SHA1 hash.

 You will need to create a public key and private key for each user.

 First make sure under parameters / type of key to generate that RSA is selected.
 Then press Generate.

 Next you will need to move your mouse around the screen in the blank space, as show with the red random lines, this type of movement generates the key.

 Keep doing this until the green bar finishes loading and the key is generated.